hapticMonkey/OSVR/README.md

 ========================================

 The reason is that the location of the opencv has moved.
 We need to install it first before installing OSVR.
-Do ont install opencv3.
+Do not install opencv3.
 OSVR requires opencv2.
 Perform the install in this order (be prepared to wait a very long time as each dependancy is downloaded and installed):

 brew tap homebrew/science
 brew install opencv